Aaliyah097/nested_tabular_struct/README.md

 matrix = presenter.matrix(nested)

 """
-Output (like folders in directory):
+Output (like folders and files in directory):

 {
     'A': {